Jemoka/blag/content/posts/KBhdispatching.md

 We can't `ret` to a function that never called `context_switch`, which is the case for **new threads**.

 To do this, we create a fake freeze frame on the stack for that new thread which looks like you are just about to call the thread function, and calls `context_switch` normally.

+### yield {#yield}

+[yield](#yield) is a user function that one could implement, which acts like a blocking action, but instead of doing that we just add ourselves directly to the end of the ready queue again. (i.e. give up CPU voluntarily, but don't block0.